eduardosmoura/meta-photo-api/README.md

 ## Live Deployment

-A live deployment of the MetaPhoto API at `Vercel` is available at:
+A live deployment of the MetaPhoto API, hosted on `Vercel`, is available at:
 **[https://meta-photo-api-murex.vercel.app/](https://meta-photo-api-murex.vercel.app/)**

 ## Additional Notes